Le Ray, New York Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Le Ray, New York students.

-Le Ray District Curriculum Used in Our In-Home Tutoring Programs
+Le Ray District and Curriculum

 The town of Le Ray is served by Carthage Central School District, Indian River Central School District, and Watertown City School District.
 The curricula used in all other Le Ray classes, including foreign languages, art, and science, are based on the New York State Learning standards.
 Students also have the chance to attend courses at the regional BOCES where there is a focus on high tech and career related learning.
 Students attending BOCES can also participate in any of the extracurricular activities at the high school, ensuring a comprehensive educational experience.